daytonaio/content/definitions/20240819_definition_open source.md

 ---
-title: 'Open Source'
+title: "Open Source"
 description:
-  'Open source refers to software for which the original source code is made freely available and may be redistributed and modified.
+  "Open source refers to software for which the original source code is made freely available and may be redistributed and modified.
 The core ethos of open-source software revolves around collaboration, transparency, and community-driven improvement.
-This approach allows developers to examine, alter, and enhance the software, resulting in rapid innovation and widespread adoption across the industry.'
+This approach allows developers to examine, alter, and enhance the software, resulting in rapid innovation and widespread adoption across the industry."
 ---

 # Open Source